 One 80% scholarship and two 50% scholarships on the early-bird IMTA tuition fee are open for participants from Africa, Latin America, China and India, from institutions that have not benefitted from IMTA in the past.
 Check the list of IMTA alumni institutions to see if you are eligible.

-Candidates are invited to submit their CV and motivation letter to IMTA Project Manager Ms. Livija Marko at firstname.lastname@example.org, tel +386 457 92 507, by 20 March 2019.
+Candidates are invited to submit their CV and motivation letter to IMTA Project Manager Ms. Livija Marko at firstname.lastname@example.org, tel +386 457 92 507 by the end of April 2019.

 More information about IMTA: www.ceeman.org/imta